An Introduction to… Post-Call Surveys

 Illustration of hands holding phone with faces on them - positive, neutral, negative

-It typically consists of a set of questions that assess the quality of service, the helpfulness of the agent, and the overall satisfaction of the customer.
+It typically includes questions that assess service quality, the helpfulness of the agent, and overall satisfaction.

 The insights gathered serve multiple purposes, including: